 Leeds Beer Festival

 Leeds Beer Festival is synonymous with Real Ale, we live and breathe it.
-Real Ale is usually sold in pubs via a handpump, but at the festival you will also see it being served direct from the cask and via electric pump.
+Real Ale is usually served in pubs via a handpump from a cask.
+At the festival you will also see it being served direct from a tap in the cask (gravity dispense) and from "craft beer" taps where the ale is in keykegs.

 Real ale is the main reason for the festival and as such there will be a vast selection, as much as we can reasonably fit into the venue.
 Style wise expect to see old favourites such as bitter and mild, plus ever popular pale ales and some rarer examples of porter and stout.
 We will also showcase some of the most exciting newer beers in the country often with novel ingredients to create truly unique beers.